 This subsection examines current trade programs and services available to California companies seeking to conduct business in California.
-This discussion focuses on state-level programs, because it is these programs over which the Legislature has the most influence.
+This discussion focuses on state-level programs, excluding those administered through the California Community College System, which are discussed later in the catalogue under Section VI - Other State Economic Development Programs.

-Each of California's trade programs has a stated mission of improving the state's business climate and promoting California companies.
-In general, trade programs provide market research, technical assistance, opportunities to meet potential investors and business contacts, and other services, including financial and logistics assistance.
+In general, California's trade programs provide market research, technical assistance, opportunities to meet potential investors and business contacts, and other services, including financial and logistics assistance.

 Legislation enacted in 2006, SB 1513 (Romero), Chapter 663, Statutes of 2006, initiated the development of a comprehensive state foreign trade policy and program.
-Previous to the enactment of this bill BT&H had no official authority to implement any international trade program.
-As part of the elimination of the state Technology, Trade, and Commerce Agency in 2003, specific authority for the state to conduct foreign trade and investment activities was eliminated.
-Questions had even arisen as to whether the Governor was authorized to engage in direct advocacy for California business in foreign countries.

-In 2006, the Assembly Committee on Jobs, Economic Development, and the Economy, and the Senate Committee on Business, Professions and Economic Development held a joint hearing on the question of state administration of an international trade program.
-The Committees produced a white paper on the subject which can be found at www.assembly.ca.gov/acs/newcomframeset.asp?committee=131, under the topic of "International Trade."
+Previous to the enactment of this bill, BT&H had no official authority to implement any international trade program.
+Earlier in 2006, the Assembly Committee on Jobs, Economic Development, and the Economy, and the Senate Committee on Business, Professions and Economic Development held a joint hearing on the need for a new international trade program.
+The Committees' white paper on the subject can be found at www.assembly.ca.gov/acs/newcomframeset.asp?committee=131, under the topic of "International Trade."